AET-DevOps25/team-releaserangers/README.md

 remove the `FILE_PARSING` variable from the `genai/.env` file.

 E.g. for using OpenWebUI instead of Gemini, you can change the variables in the `genai/.env` file to:
+Note: This will then take longer as our pipeline will then first extract the text from the pdf and then query the LLM, thus depending on the size of the pdf this might take a few seconds longer.

 ```bash
 LLM_API_URL=https://gpu.aet.cit.tum.de/api/chat/completions